 You have bacterial vaginosis again, for what seems like the hundredth time this year.
 You've done all the things you're supposed to — including use condoms, take probiotics, and stick to mild soaps — but it's back.
 You'll try anything at this point.

 If you do some light googling, you'll find that some people claim to have cured their bacterial vaginosis with their diet.
 But is that legit?
 "There is very limited data about diet, so we can't say absolutely one way or the other," says Caroline Mitchell, MD, director of the vulvovaginal disorders program at Mass General Hospital.
-Ahead, she explains how exactly your diet could influence your vaginal health — for better or for worse.
+Ahead, she explains how exactly your diet could influence your vaginal health, from BV to yeast infections and more — for better or for worse.

 Inside your stomach there are gut microbes that help digest food and influence your immune system, and they can even affect your mood.
 Vaginas also contain a delicate balance of naturally occurring bacteria, and we know that gut bacteria and vaginal bacteria are linked in some capacity, Dr. Mitchell says.
 "It's not a direct, straight line, but there's definitely a link," she says.
 In theory, if you changed your gut bacteria by changing your diet, then you might in turn alter your vaginal bacteria in a roundabout way, she says.